upnotes-io/upnotes-blog/_posts/2021-08-05-4-simple-steps-to-learn-new-programming-language-or-a-framework.markdown

 ---
 layout: post
-title:  "4 simple steps to learn new programming language or a framework."
+title:  "4 simple steps to learn a new programming language or a framework."
 date:   2021-08-05 07:47:56 +0530
 categories: notes
 author: bhuwan